 Applicants that owe a HA or any other federally subsidized program funds will not be processed for receiving assistance.
 The applicant must pay the funds owed prior to the application being processed.
 If the applicant chooses to pay monies due the HA the following will be noted on his/her receipt: “GGHA’s acceptance of this money is no guarantee or representation that your application will be favorably accepted.”
 After the application is processed, the applicant must meet all other conditions for occupancy.
 Re-paying funds that are due, does not necessarily qualify an applicant for occupancy.
 Such payments will be considered along with other factors in the application process.
 Any money owed to a HA which has been discharged by bankruptcy shall not be considered in making this determination.

+Asset Limitation

+PHAs must deny admission of an applicant family for the following:

+Net family assets that exceed $100,000 (adjusted annually for inflation); and/or

+The family has a present ownership interest in, a legal right to reside in, and the effective legal authority to sell the real property (based on laws of the state or locality in which the property is located) that is suitable for occupancy by the family as a residence.

+The PHA will not enforce the asset limitation(s) above at Interim/Annual reexamination.
+The PHA will still calculate net family assets in the manner required by HUD.

+See VAWA exceptions.

 The HA will complete a criminal background check on all adult applicants or any member for whom criminal records are available.
 Before the HA rejects an applicant on the basis of criminal history, the HA must notify the household of the proposed rejection and proceed under the provisions of the Criminal Records Management Policy.

 If any screening activity suggests that an applicant household member may be currently engaged in illegal use of drugs, the HA may seek information from a drug abuse treatment facility or local law enforcement agency to determine whether the facility or agency has reasonable cause to believe the household member is currently engaging in illegal drug use.